 Explore the life sciences as you develop the skills and knowledge to begin a career in a broad range of fields, from brewing to research, or move to the next phase of your education in a professional program.

-As a biology major at D’Youville, you’ll explore anatomy, zoology, genetics, and biochemistry through hands-on experiences in our new state-of-the-art science building.
-At D'Youville, we believe conducting research is important so we offer our undergraduate biology students an experience few other universities do —you may be chosen to participate in exciting research projects with our faculty or even be selected for exclusive internships at collaborating institutions, like the world-renowned Roswell Park Cancer Institute.
+As a biology major at D’Youville, you’ll explore cell biology, ecology, evolution, anatomy & physiology, genetics, biochemistry, and more through hands-on experiences in our state-of-the-art science building.
+At D'Youville, we believe conducting research is important so we offer our undergraduate biology students several research experiences.

 Why Choose D'Youville?